Aaron Dessner: The National

 Aaron Dessner and his twin brother Bryce were childhood friends with Bryan Devendorf.
 In 1998, after Dessner's earlier band, Project Nim, broke up, Devendorf invited the brothers to join his band the National.
 With Devendorf and the Dessner brothers were Scott Devendorf, Bryan's older brother, and Matt Berninger.
 The band's self-titled first album was released in 2001 on Brassland Records, a label Dessner co-founded along with his brother Bryce and Alec Hanley Bemis.
 The band's second album, Sad Songs for Dirty Lovers, was released in 2003, also on Brassland.
 After some critical success with Sad Songs, the band signed with Beggars Banquet Records.
 With the new label, they released their third studio album, Alligator, in 2005.
 The album received a positive response from critics, which exposed the band to a larger audience.

 In 2007, the band released their fourth album, Boxer, also through Beggars Banquet.
 Upon release, the album received widespread critical acclaim, and was named to "album of the year" lists.
 Several songs from the album appeared in TV shows and movies.
 In 2008, then-Senator Barack Obama used an instrumental version of the song "Fake Empire" in a presidential campaign video.

 Following the success of Boxer, the band began collaborating with other artists on various songs and compilation albums.
 In 2009, the band participated in Dark Was the Night, a charity album to benefit the Red Hot Organization.
 That same year, they recorded a song for the album Ciao My Shining Star: The Songs of Mark Mulcahy, to help support Polaris frontman Mark Mulcahy who had recently lost his wife.
 In 2010, the band released High Violet, their fifth full-length album.
 The album saw both critical and commercial success, debuting at No. 3 on US charts, and going on to sell over 850,000 copies worldwide.
 The band followed up High Violet by releasing their sixth album, Trouble Will Find Me, on May 21, 2013, via 4AD.
 Like their previous two efforts, Trouble was named to several year-end best-of lists.
 The album was nominated for Best Alternative Album at the 56th Grammy Awards.
 Later that year, Dessner and the rest of the band were featured in the documentary Mistaken for Strangers, which followed the band's tour for High Violet and early recording of Trouble.

 In 2017, the band released Sleep Well Beast, their seventh full-length album.
 The lead single from the album, "The System Only Dreams in Total Darkness", became the band's first song to reach No. 1 on a Billboards chart after topping the Adult Alternative Songs list in August that same year.
+The band released their eighth studio album I Am Easy to Find in 2019 alongside a short film by Mike Mills.
+In 2023, the band released two studio albums, First Two Pages of Frankenstein and Laugh Track, with the latter being a surprise album.